AndreasBordvik/FYS-STK4155-Prj1_report/breakdown.md

 ## EXERCISE 2

-+   Morten "we want you to show this equation:"
++   Morten "we want you to show this equation:"[lecture 17.sept, 47:50 min]
     $$
     \mathbb{E}\left[(\boldsymbol{y}-\boldsymbol{\tilde{y}})^2\right]=\mathbb{E}\left[(\boldsymbol{y}-\mathbb{E}\left[\boldsymbol{\tilde{y}}\right])^2\right]+\mathrm{Var}\left[\boldsymbol{\tilde{y}}\right]+\sigma^2,
     $$

-+   In bootstrap, only touch train data, NOT test
++   In bootstrap, ONLY touch train data, NOT test. only use test when you need to make a prediction.